Meena-Subramani01/RewardsApplication/README.md

-This is a sample Java/Maven/Spring Boot application which provides RESTful services.
+This is a sample Java/Maven/Spring Boot application which provides RESTful services to calculate the rewards poinnts for the customer.
 It can be used as a starter project.

 **Prerequisites**